Kaouthia/Arduino-Pin-Socket-Jig/README.md

 [ Video Goes Here ]

-# Arduino Uno Form Factor Laout
+# Arduino Uno Form Factor Layout

 These are the four pin sockets this jig is designed to help you create.
 You will have a 4-pin socket left over spare at the end of it.

 ![Arduino Uno Form Factor Layout](https://github.com/Kaouthia/Arduino-Pin-Socket-Jig/blob/main/images/arduino-uno-pin-sockets.jpg?raw=true)

 The board I'm making is not Arduino-compatible, however, it follows the same form factor.
 This is mostly because there are 3 million Arduino cases and other accesories out there that still work, including plenty of 3D printed ones.

+# Future Development

+I doubt this will be updated.
+It does the job just fine.
+I might add other jigs for other form factors of board that need sockets of specific lengths.
+While you can just count, using a jig makes it easy to do without mistakes.